Fraud on your O2 account

 Fraud on your O2 account | Help & Support | O2

 Remember, if someone calls you claiming to be from O2, we would never ask for one-time passcodes, passwords and PINs, or personal information like your bank details.
 So, make sure you check who they are by asking where they're calling from.
 If you have any doubts, just give us a call on 202 (free from your O2 mobile) or on 0344 809 0202 (standard UK rates apply) to check.
 These could be nuisance calls, so see our advice on what to do about them.

-Account Takeover is where a criminal gains control of your O2 account for a two mains reasons:
+Account Takeover is where a criminal gains control of your O2 account for two main purposes:

 - intercepting communications – from your bank, email provider, or any online account that uses your mobile phone to reset passwords, such as social media or payment providers

 - ordering upgrades, accessories or replacement sims, and applying for additional connections.

 Fraudsters might call you for information to help them carry out fraud.
 They often pretend to be members of O2 staff and will be incredibly friendly.
 This is to try and convince you to give them your security answer and a one-time code they’ve sent you, so that they can reset your My O2 password and gain access to your account.
 One-time codes can also be used to change your address or perform a sim swap, giving the fraudster access to your phone number.
 They might keep calling you until they have all the information they need to impersonate you and make changes to your account.